 The Family to Family Network of Virginia is operated by the Center for Family Involvement housed at the Partnership for People with Disabilities at VCU.

-Do Family Navigators attend IEP meetings as advocates?
+Do Family Navigators attend school (IEP) or adult service (ISP) meetings as advocates?

-The primary role of a Family Navigator is to prepare families for IEPs — not to attend IEPs — and to teach families how to be good advocates for their children.
-After discussing through phone or email all of the family’s concerns about the special educations process for their child, the Family Navigator or other Center for Family Involvement staff may hold an IEP preplanning meeting with the family using a variety of tools to review components of an IEP; discuss negotiation skills and mediation; and to help the family to identify a support person in their life who can attend IEP meetings with them.
+The primary role of a Family Navigator is to prepare families for IEPs or ISPs — not to attend IEP/ISP meetings — and to teach families how to be good advocates for their children/family member with a disability.
+After discussing through phone or email all of the family’s concerns about the special education or adult service system process for their child/family member, the Family Navigator or other Center for Family Involvement staff may hold an IEP or ISP pre-planning meeting with the family using a variety of tools to review components of an IEP or ISP; discuss negotiation skills and mediation; and to help the family to identify a support person in their life who can attend IEP/ISP meetings with them.